MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 Different Azure services support one or both of these approaches.
 In general, PaaS services typically support zone-redundant deployments, and IaaS services typically support zonal deployments.
 For more information about how Azure services work with availability zones, see [Azure services with availability zone support][azure-services-with-availability-zone-support].

+When Azure services deploy updates to a region, they aims to deploy to a single availability zone at a time.
+This approach reduces the impact that updates might have on an active workload, because the workload can continue to run in other zones while the update occurs.
+For more information about how Azure deploys updates, see [Advancing safe deployment practices](https://azure.microsoft.com/blog/advancing-safe-deployment-practices/).

 Many regions also have a [*paired region*][azure-region-pairs].
 Paired regions support certain types of multi-region deployment approaches.
 Some newer regions have [multiple availability zones and don't have a paired region][regions-with-availability-zones-and-no-region-pair].
 You can still deploy multi-region solutions into these regions, but the approaches you use might be different.

 For more information about how Azure uses regions and availability zones, see [What are Azure regions and availability zones?][availability-zones-overview]